Pharmacogenomics from your existing DNA data

 What does the report cost?+

 Uploading your DNA data and receiving free trait insights is completely free.
-DecodeMyBio offers three premium reports: the Nutrition & Methylation Report ($39), the Medication Safety Report ($49), and the Psychiatric Medication Report ($59).
+DecodeMyBio offers six premium reports: the Celiac & Gluten Screening ($19), the Cannabis & CBD Report ($29), the Nutrition & Methylation Report ($39), the Pain & Anesthesia Report ($39), the Medication Safety Report ($49), and the Psychiatric Medication Report ($59).
 Each is a one-time purchase — because your DNA doesn't change, every report stays relevant across future prescriptions, ER visits, and provider changes.
 For comparison, clinical pharmacogenomic testing through a hospital typically costs $250–$2,000+.
 DecodeMyBio uses the same CPIC evidence guidelines at a fraction of the cost, using the DNA data you already have.

 Still have questions?
 Email support@decodemybio.com